 Verdot makes it clear that Tseng is in charge here, and he begins shouting orders.
 The game ends here at last.

-Both this game and, to a lesser extent, Crisis Core are driven by the mentality that yes, the characters are evil, but because they’re efficient and principled about it, that’s still “good”; that these principles either nullify, dilute, or serve as a warm, soothing blanket to comfort the villain after a principled, efficient day of war crimes.
+Both this game and, to a lesser extent, Crisis Core are driven by the mentality that yes, the characters are evil, but because they’re efficient and principled about it, that’s still “good” or at least “good enough”; that these principles either nullify, dilute, or serve as a warm, soothing blanket to comfort the villain after a principled, efficient day of war crimes.
+It would probably seem less sincere if it weren’t a genuine argument from monsters in the real world.
 And while I suppose I can’t argue about it being “soothing” to them, I hope they choke on it in the end.
 The player characters in these games don’t even actively reject their positions until 11:59 at night, 1 minute from death or retirement.
 In Crisis Core, Zack, our favourite puppy, retains the attention span of a puppy and only turns against Shinra when they are actively attacking him.
 The Player Turk, meanwhile, is repeatedly confronted with their evil deeds and after an arc of nearly turning around on the matter… seems to forget about it at the last minute, with supporting characters Tseng, Reno and Rude taking a look at their options and deciding to stay full-time evil, which the game no longer seems to think is all that evil.

 Screenshots in this Journal come from a subtitled video playthrough of Before Crisis (believed to be a playthrough of the DoCoMo release), originally played by Ririn and subtitled by Grimoire Valentine.
 The playthrough is available on YouTube.